foo123/Contemplate/README.md

 * Notes: __Literal double quotes__ should better be used inside templates

-Right now the templates are only cached dynamically for the duration of the page request, however it is easy to add caching to the file system for a compiled template.

 ###Dependencies

 * PHP version supported is 5.2+ and all major browsers.